spawnmarvel/quickguides/eventhub/ReadmeAMQP4ServiceBus2Function2Storage.md

 https://learn.microsoft.com/en-us/azure/connectors/connectors-create-api-servicebus?tabs=consumption

-## Connect to Azure Service Bus to send and receive messages.
-You can perform actions such as send to queue, send to topic, receive from queue, receive from subscription, etc.
+## Connect to Azure Service Bus and perform actions such as send to queue, send to topic, receive from queue, receive from subscription, etc.

-Complete the message in a queue
+Complete the message in a queue, The operation completes a message in a queue.

 ![Complete step ](https://github.com/spawnmarvel/quickguides/blob/main/eventhub/images/completestep.jpg)